 The UK Charity Commission engages in a collaborative, transparent process to supervise and monitor NPOs at higher risk of TF abuse.
-As a general matter, the Commission continuously raises awareness among the
+As a general matter, the Commission continuously raises awareness among the sector on reporting requirements, and directly contacts and publicizes the names of charities that are non-compliant with these requirements.
+It also partners with a whistleblowing charity to

-The Commission also makes its approach to assessing risks within the sector publicly available through a policy paper.39 The Commission continuously gathers information about risks and may issue "regulatory alerts" about particular risks or monitor NPOs with identified risk factors through desk-reviews or visits.
-When the Commission identifies serious concerns, it can open a statutory inquiry which enables it to implement a wide range of regulatory responses including official warnings, removal of trustees, freezing of funds or the removal of an organization from the register.40
+The Commission continuously gathers information about risks and may issue "regulatory alerts" about particular risks or monitor NPOs with identified risk factors through desk-reviews or visits.
+When the Commission identifies serious concerns, it can open a statutory inquiry which enables it to implement a wide range of regulatory responses including official warnings, removal of trustees, freezing of funds or the removal of an organization from the register.36

 An example of the Charity Commission's targeted approach is its response to risks posed by the situation in Afghanistan since the Taliban gained control of the jurisdiction in 2021.
 The Charity Commission identified and individually contacted 500 registered charities which operated in or sent money to Afghanistan to provide advice and guidance on mitigating risks of terrorist financing abuse and responding to the humanitarian crisis.
-The guidance included "information on how trustees should look to protect their charities from harm, links to safeguarding guidance, and information on how charities should seek to move funds safely and ensure they comply with UK financial sanctions."41
+The guidance included "information on how trustees should look to protect their charities from harm, links to safeguarding guidance, and information on how charities should seek to move funds safely and ensure they comply with UK financial sanctions."37